 What they get wrong:

 They get a lot of help from HGTV.
-Not necessarily the network itself, but brands who see their show will, for instance, send Laine and Starsiak-Hawk a $5,000 bathtub to put into one of their renovations.
+Not necessarily the network itself, but brands who see their house flipping show will, for instance, send Laine and Starsiak-Hawk a $5,000 bathtub to put into one of their renovations.
 To their credit, the pair is open about the fact that they couldn’t afford that kind of an improvement, but viewers might not realize how much of an effect the show has on their success.

-HGTV is entertaining and you might even pick up a few design tips and learn a little about renovating a home or selling real estate.
+HGTV is entertaining and you might even pick up a few design tips and learn a little about renovating a home or selling real estate properties.
 But it’s important to keep in mind that these are television shows, meant to follow a narrative arc that might or might not coincide with reality.
 Or at least, the reality you would face if you were trying to flip properties without a hit HGTV show.